-may be because of the increasing mobility of the population, requiring people to store possessions for various lengths of time.
+Because of the increasing mobility of the population, people are storing possessions for various lengths of time, some for months, some for years.

-Self-storage facilities (originally known as mini-warehouses) are relatively new investments compared to apartments, office buildings, retail or industrial.
+Self-storage facilities (originally known as miniwarehouses) are relatively new investments compared to apartments, office buildings, retail or industrial.
 There has been an increased demand for space, with the number of people using self-storage having increased at a pace faster than population growth.